terraform-aws-modules/terraform-aws-lambda/modules/docker-build/README.md

 Terraform module that builds Docker image from `Dockerfile` and pushes it to ECR repository.
 Lambda can deploy container images from private ECR.

+If you need to create ECR resources in flexible way, you should use [terraform-aws-ecr module](https://github.com/terraform-aws-modules/terraform-aws-ecr/).
+See `examples/container-image` for related examples.

 This Terraform module is the part of [serverless.tf framework](https://github.com/antonbabenko/serverless.tf), which aims to simplify all operations when working with the serverless in Terraform.

 ## Usage